-Lenders often want a minimum credit score between 580 and 620 to approve a VA loan.
-They typically want a minimum credit score of 620 to approve a conventional loan.
+Lenders often want a minimum credit score for a VA loan which is lower compared to a conventional loan.
 Freedom Mortgage is the #1 VA lender in the United States1 and we help veterans get VA loans with lower credit scores.

 VA loans have funding fees

 VA loans have funding fees, which you need to pay at closing or add to your loan amount.
 Funding fees help protect the VA home loan program when a mortgage defaults.
 The VA funding fee is based on your loan type, loan amount, and other factors.
 Some veterans and surviving spouses are exempt from paying the fee.
 Conventional loans do not have funding fees.